MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/solutionsv2-intro.md

 ## Prerequisites for plans

-Confirm that your organization meets the following prerequisites for solution:
+Confirm that your organization meets the following prerequisites:

 * Obtain licenses to both Workplace Analytics and MyAnalytics for members of the groups that will take part in change plans.
 * Identify people in your organization to whom to assign the following roles: